 Both Huhi and Golden Guardians reserve AD carry Ian Victor “FBI” Huang controlled the bot lane as Kalista and Lux, constantly pushing Echo Fox’s duo into their tower.
 Huhi and FBI’s laning lead transitioned into two kills from a dive that centered around Huhi hitting his Light Binding root as Lux.

 As outer turrets began to fall, the match became quite scrappy, with Golden Guardians and Echo Fox constantly fighting.
-In these skirmishes, Golden Guardians’ teamfighting prowess over Echo Fox clearly showed, Huhi’s team winning almost every extended fight.
+In these skirmishes, Golden Guardians’ teamfighting prowess over Echo Fox clearly showed with Huhi’s team winning almost every extended fight.

 Now an established support in the LCS after finding his first win in his new in-game role, Huhi didn’t expect to make his support debut so soon.